karledurante/secondbase_lightning_talk/when/when.md

 * Migrating from a legacy database
 * Alternate approach to SOA, i.e. 'Operational Data Store"
-* High performant or specialized services (such as logging)
+* High performaning or specialized services (such as logging)